costdev/wordpress-beta-tester/readme.txt

 This plugin resets the constants in `wp-config.php` on plugin activation and removes them on plugin deactivation.
 Use the filter `wp_beta_tester_config_path` to return a non-standard `wp-config.php` file path.

 If no settings are present there is no testing to be done that requires this feature.

+### Report a Bug

+This feature will hopefully promote the testing and reporting of issues to the appropriate location.

+There is a **Report a Bug** admin menu item to directly take the user to the **Report a Bug** tab in WordPress Beta Tester.

 PRs are welcome on [GitHub](https://github.com/afragen/wordpress-beta-tester).